Campfire Potatoes in Foil Packet

 This post may contain affiliate links.
 Read my disclosure policy.

 I was never much of an outdoorsy girl.
-However, like the Girl Scout I was, I do love a good campfire.
-This recipe for Campfire Potatoes comes from back in the days of my mom and dad going on camping trips with her Girl Scout Troop.
+But the Girl Scout in me loves a good campfire, and this campfire potatoes recipe was one of my favorites from our Troop camping trips.
+These are golden, seasoned sliced potatoes steamed inside foil over the fire, ready to serve as a side to hot dogs or chicken salad sandwiches.
 But even if you don’t have anywhere to build a fire, I’ve got you covered because you can make them in the oven or on the grill too!

 Campfire Potatoes in a white serving bowl garnished with chives and paprika